 Want to know what we’ve been up to?
 Check our travel blog, Travel Notes.

 So in addition to the helpful resources below, if you are looking to book a trip, take a tour or even just buy a book about travel, please check with one of our partners first.
-We specialise in providing you the resources to find the best possible price for your travel budget.

-That said, we thought you might like to see some of the resources we have found helpful.
+We like providing you the resources to find the best possible price for your travel budget.
+Some of the resources we have found helpful are below.
 Check back, because these are updated regularly:

 Ready to go?
 First thing to do is check the weather, and a great great place to start is the Holiday Weather website.